(I may earn a small commission from the products mentioned in this post.)

 Weeks 3-4 TKR Recovery

-Thankfully you should see big gains in flexion, extension and overall strength during this period.
+Thankfully you should see big gains in flexion, extension and overall strength during this early period.
 Another old saying is true, “when the going gets tough, the tough get going”.

 At three weeks I started my off-site therapy.